 It may help you avoid damage in your digestive tract

-Some research notes that lectin can disrupt digestion and cause intestinal damage if eaten in large quantities over a prolonged period of time.
+Some notes that lectin can disrupt digestion and cause intestinal damage if eaten in large quantities over a prolonged period of time.

 Data from human studies is lacking